Bennett Camping Adventure

 © Parks Canada / F. Mueller

-Escape into the heart of the northern wilderness on a Tuesday or Friday morning when you depart Carcross, Yukon, aboard the scenic White Pass & Yukon Route railway.
-Camp overnight in Parks Canada’s campground on the shore of beautiful Bennett Lake, then return to Carcross aboard the White Pass & Yukon Route.
+Escape into the heart of the northern wilderness aboard the scenic White Pass & Yukon Route railway.
+Depart Carcross, Yukon, camp overnight in Parks Canada’s campground on the shore of beautiful Bennett Lake, then return to Carcross aboard the White Pass & Yukon Route.
 Here's what you need to know before heading out.

 - One tent per campsite

 - Camping is limited to the Bennett campground

 Campsite reservations are required and are subject to availability

 Step back in time and explore the Gold Rush era site of Bennett City, once home to 20,000 stampeders and entrepreneurs or go for a hike on the legendary Chilkoot Trail.

 St. Andrew's Church © Parks Canada / C. Hedgecock

 - Identify (but don’t pick) the wild plants

 - Bird watching: bring your binoculars